GuideNepalKathmanduEVTransportPersonal Finance

 • Total burden: 200–300% of landing cost

 A USD 9,000 petrol hatchback lands at USD 27,000–36,000 retail.
-The same-sized EV at USD 11,000 lands closer to USD 16,000–18,000.
-Run that through the rupee and you get the prices on showroom floors today.
+A same-sized EV at USD 11,000 lands closer to USD 16,000–18,000.
+Convert at current rates and you get the prices showrooms quote today.

 The honest entry-level comparison: Tiago EV vs Wagon R